giantmade/giant-mixins/README.md

 ## Installation

-To install with the package manager simply run
+To install the standard app with no extras simply run

     $ poetry add giant-mixins

+However if your project has django-cms installed then you can make use of the full range of mixins in this app.
+For this, install the package with the extra dependencies,

+    $ poetry add giant-mixins --extras "cms"

 You should then add `"mixins"` to the `INSTALLED_APPS` in your settings file.